 Warning, this post contains material that may be triggering to others; reader discretion is advised.
 The opinions expressed in this article How To Affect Change are those of the writer.Tweet

-Empathy, it’s a term that is tossed around often in conversation.
+Empathy: it’s a term that is tossed around often in conversation.
 But what does it mean?
-Well, simply put, its the ability to understand and share the feelings of another.
+Well, simply put, it’s the ability to understand and share the feelings of another.
 While in college, the need to be empathic was drilled into our heads.
-When you are a counsellor, being able to sense other’s emotions is essential.
-This is how we affect change in the lives of the ill.
+When you are a counsellor, being able to sense others’ emotions, is essential.
+This is how we effect change in the lives of the ill.

 Once you learn how to empathize with others, a whole new world opens up.
-This new world is amazing because it can help to minimize any judgments you may have towards, not only those who sit across from you seeking your help; it can help you to look at all people’s in a more equal light.
+This new world is amazing because it can help to minimize any judgments you may have towards not only those who sit across from you seeking your help.
+It can help you to look at all people in a more equal light.
 Ultimately, it bolstered my belief that everyone has value.

 Want to Read more from The Road To Mental Wellness?
 Chick here

 - Stigma.
-Not everyone understands or cares to quite frankly; Having an encounter with sigma can re-enforce one’s symptoms, making them want to retreat from the world and making then feel less than they are.
+Not everyone understands or cares to quite frankly.
+Having an encounter with stigma can re-enforce symptoms, making you want to retreat from the world and making you feel less than you are.

-However, I have the impression that many health care professionals have two separate views on illness; the physical disease model is of the utmost priority whilst mental health treatment is considered a low priority, if its on the radar at all.
-This is likely due to the amount of physical health training they have compared to mental health training.
+However, I have the impression that many health-care professionals have two separate views on illness: the physical disease model is of the utmost priority while mental-health treatment is considered a low priority, if it’s on the radar at all.
+This is likely due to the amount of physical-health training they have compared to mental-health training.

-Those who come in a mental health crisis can and indeed, should be treated accordingly.
+Those who come in, in a mental-health crisis can and indeed should be treated accordingly.
 They require a different set of skills; those of active listening, a calm voice and you guessed it, empathy.
 Additionally, suicide intervention training and protocols must be followed.